crazynds/CryptoCache-Laravel/README.md

 [![Total Downloads](http://poser.pugx.org/crazynds/crypto-cache/downloads)](https://packagist.org/packages/crazynds/crypto-cache)
 [![License](http://poser.pugx.org/crazynds/crypto-cache/license)](https://packagist.org/packages/crazynds/crypto-cache)

-Package that encrypts all data used in the cache in such a way that a malicious user who has access to the cache system such as redis for example cannot extract the data directly.

-This cache encrypts the data and saves it in another cache allowing you to cache sensitive data.
+This cache encrypts the data using the standard laravel library and saves it in another cache, allowing you to cache sensitive data, preventing any intrusion from leaking that data.

 ## Instation